mongodb/helm-charts/charts/sample-app/README.md

 This Chart contains a very simple application that you can use to test your MongoDB Deployment.
-This application requires a MongoDB resource deployed with one of our Operators.
+This application requires a MongoDB resource deployed with one of the MongoDB Operators.

 Both [Atlas](../atlas-operator) and [Community](../community-operator) create
 a `Secret` containing a series of attributes that a client application can